The 8 Best Golf Iron Shafts

 Shafts don’t have to be a game-changer, and many golfers just want a reliable shaft that is made to optimize their chosen iron heads.
 This KBS shaft is used by hundreds of golf pros worldwide for that reason.
 If you’re not happy with the stock shafts that your irons came with but don’t want something that is too niche, KBS Tour is worth a look.

-Don’t be fooled by the word ‘Pro’; these shafts come in many different options and aren’t made specifically for pros.
-The pros will have much different specs than you, but the technology and consistency are the same regardless of your chosen measurements.
+Don’t be fooled by the word ‘pro’; these shafts come in many different options and aren’t made specifically for pros.
+The pros will have specs that are much different than yours, but the technology and consistency are the same regardless of your chosen measurements.

 Depending on your swing speed and preferred shot trajectory, you can choose a version that perfectly complements your game.
 These shafts are known for creating neutral ball flight, which may sound boring, but boring is what gets the job done.